 Margaret’s family had moved to Seattle from Omaha, Nebraska in 1906 and they were living in a house at 4231 12th Ave NE, just three blocks west of the Alaska-Yukon-Pacific Exposition which was held on the University of Washington campus.
 (The Jenkins’ house has since been replaced by an apartment building.)

-The Wilson and Jenkins families migrate to Seattle
+Both the Wilson and Jenkins families seek new opportunities in Seattle

 In San Francisco Samuel Wilson acquired a new wife, widow Mary E. Bigelow who had two teenage children.
 In 1906 they all moved to Seattle.
 One reason may have been because Mary had lived in Seattle before her marriage to Charles Bigelow, and Mary still had relatives in Seattle.
-In Seattle, Samuel Wilson, now age 58, began to get involved in real estate work.
+In Seattle, Samuel Wilson, now age 58, began to get involved in real estate work, starting at a local company where he could gain experience and get to know Seattle.

 In 1906 Edmund L. Jenkins and his family in Omaha, Nebraska, also made the move to Seattle.
 Jenkins was 42 years old that year and perhaps he wanted a new start at mid-life.
 Seattle’s upcoming AYP Exposition was being advertised nation-wide through press releases to newspapers and perhaps the Jenkins family were enticed by the possible economic opportunities.